Circle L engine: 4EE2

+Circle L (Y17)

-These engines are particularly important for Opel since they are fitted to their best-selling models in a period in which diesel engines became extremely popular.
-Moreover, thanks to their great fuel economy and reduced emissions, Circle L engines were integrated into the family of Ecotec engines.
-Later Circle L engines became part of the Ecoflex family.
+These engines were particularly important for Opel since they were fitted to their best-selling models in a period in which diesel engines became extremely popular.
+The Circle L engines were then integrated into the Ecotec family of engines, later becoming part of the Ecoflex family.

-The 1.7-liter 4EE2 was offered in six variants, whose characteristics and applications are described below.
+The 1.7-liter engine was offered in six main variants by Opel/Vauxhall, whose characteristics and applications are described below.

 Y17DT

-The abbreviation Y17DT identifies the very first Circle L engine: As already mentioned it is a Euro 3 engine with a compression ratio of 18.4:1.
+The abbreviation Y17DT identifies the first 4EE2 engine when installed in Opels; it is a Euro 3 engine with a compression ratio of 18.4:1.
 The unit has Denso engine management, as in most Circle L engines.
 A Mitsubishi TD025 turbocharger is fitted, as is an exhaust gas recirculation system.
 The Y17DT reaches 75 PS at 4400 rpm, with a torque of 165 Nm between 1800 and 3000 rpm.
 This engine was fitted in: